Maryland State Fair: Miss Maryland Agriculture Program

 The Miss Maryland Agriculture Program (MMAP) has been a feature of the Maryland State Fair since the 1930s.
 The name of the contest has changed several times throughout the decades.
 When it began, the winner received the title Miss Timonium Fair, but winners have also been given the title of Farm Queen, and now the winner receives the title of Miss Maryland Agriculture.

 According to Phyllis McKenzie, the 2012 Miss Maryland Agriculture winner, the program is a, "knowledge contest run through the farm bureau program.
 [The judges] will be looking for a lot of knowledge in all the diversities of agriculture and the Maryland Farm Bureau throughout their policies and many programs that they offer for farmers and other agriculturalists."

-Timonium Fairgrounds light rail service
+Light rail service

 In the early 1990s, construction was completed on the Baltimore Light Rail line, serving Glen Burnie station near Glen Burnie in Anne Arundel County to the south, downtown Baltimore, and Hunt Valley to the north.
-The light rail line's Timonium Fairgrounds station is adjacent to the fair's west entrance.
+The light rail line's Fairgrounds station is adjacent to the fair's west entrance.
 It resulted in increasing crowds of visitors arriving by rail in the late 20th and early 21st Centuries, just like a century earlier with the old street cars (of the old United Railways and Electric Company, later the Baltimore Transit Company) and the commuter trains of the old Northern Central Railway.